 Suave Fooled A Bunch Of Beauty Influencers Into Thinking It Was Luxury Haircare

-“Evaus” isn’t a real brand, but it aims to make a real point about millennials who buy haircare products based on high price and fancy packaging.

 Would you eat more Spam if it was sold at Whole Foods in fancy packaging and cost twice the price?
-The impact of price and package design on how we evaluate the value and quality of a product has long been debated and exploited.
+The impact of price and package design on how we evaluate the value and quality of a product have long been debated and exploited.
 Chevy’s been doing it for years.
 Even Pizza Hut did it a decade ago with a fake Italian restaurant in New York City.

 Now Unilever’s jumped into the fray with its brand Suave, a standard off-the-pharmacy-shelf shampoo and haircare brand that wanted to test its quality against the preconceived notions of millennial shoppers.

-A group of beauty influencers were given a new product to test called Evaus (Suave, backwards…), presented with a slick minimal design and premium price tag.
+A group of beauty influencers was given a new product to test called Evaus (Suave, backwards), presented with a slick minimal design and premium price tag.
 After gushing about its quality and style, they’re told it’s actually Suave.
 Doh!

 The idea for the campaign emerged from brand research on millennial spending habits.
 Some standout stats they found included seven in 10 women feel that premium or higher-priced brands and products are more trustworthy than value or lower-priced brands and products, 89% of millennial women say they wish there were more value brands that did not sacrifice quality, and 92% of millennial women agree that they would buy a lower priced hair care product as long as quality was not sacrificed.